facebook/docusaurus/website/docs/guides/creating-pages.md

 In the same way, a page will be created at `http://localhost:3000/helloMarkdown`.

 Markdown pages allow you to use [markdown features](markdown-features.mdx) in your pages, which may be more convenient than creating React pages.
-However, markdown pages are less flexible than React pages, because it always uses the theme layout.
+However, markdown pages are less flexible than React pages, because they always use the theme layout.

 Here's an [example markdown page](/examples/markdownPageExample).